darwinagain/query-tool/README.md

 # Usage

+### Running the Tool Locally

-To see all available flags run:
+To see all available flags run the following command:

 ```
 go run cmd/query-tool.go --help
 ```

-Using the existing file `query_params.csv` as input and your desired number of workers run:
+Using the existing csv file in this project `query_params.csv` as input and your desired number of workers run the following command:

 ```
 go run cmd/query-tool.go -f query_params.csv -w 4
 ```

-## Testing
+### Testing

 `Coming Soon`